 4. Understand Technical Analysis

-If you cannot make money in stocks, you will lose all your money quicker with options.
+If you cannot make money in stocks, you will lose all your money quickly with options.

 Check out our Liberated Stock Trader PRO training for an in-depth understanding of technical analysis.